-In collaboration with Maastricht University we’re working to understand the drivers of engagement in pensions.
-This programme is funded in part by a grant from the Network for Studies on Pensions, Ageing and Retirement (Netspar).
+We worked with Maastricht University to understand the drivers of engagement in pensions.
+This programme was funded in part by a grant from the Network for Studies on Pensions, Ageing and Retirement (Netspar).

 About the project

 Worldwide, pension funds struggle to motivate pension plan participants to look into their individual retirement situation.
 Most participants are passive, especially when they are enrolled by default, as is now the norm in UK workplaces.
 In trying to address this challenge, previous studies have tended to focus on cognitive factors, such as financial literacy, numeracy or economic preferences.